lakshyaag/AIE3/Week 4/Day 1/README.md

 ![image](https://i.imgur.com/bbcrhUj.png)

-> #### NOTE: PLEASE SHUTDOWN YOUR INSTANCES WHEN YOU HAVE COMPLETED THE ASSIGNMENT TO PREVENT UNESSECARY CHARGES.
+> #### NOTE: PLEASE SHUTDOWN YOUR INSTANCES WHEN YOU HAVE COMPLETED THE ASSIGNMENT TO PREVENT UNESSECARY CHARGES

 ### Build Task 2: Create RAG Pipeline with LangChain